ntlind/tensorflow-gru-example/README.md

 ![Walk-Forward Validation Example](https://i.stack.imgur.com/padg4.gif)

-An alternative approach would be to use **forward chaining**, which has similiar mechanics but an expanding window.
+An alternative approach (to be tested at a later date) would be to use **forward chaining**, which has similiar mechanics but an expanding window.

 ![Forward Chain Example](https://i.stack.imgur.com/fXZ6k.png)